SzymoRatajczak/DataBase-cryptography/README.md

 I chose to use HSM that's because it's much secure approach than an  application serever

-Key safe stores key and provides them to the local machine ( to be more precesily it is a table in a database) Key's database should be protected e.g by limited access
+Key safe stores key and provides them to the local machine ( to be more preceisly it is a table in a database) Key's database should be protected e.g by limited access

 Thing of big importance is whereabouts of documentation database, it's really urgent matter because  it must be  located in a different place than key's database (for security measures)